What Is REBT? How Is it Different from CBT?

 - Without expectations, there can be no desires.

 - This relationship between demands, desires, and expectations can lead to discovering acceptance as a principle that can overcome all three at once.
 Acceptance is beyond the problems caused by neurotic or unnecessary expectations, desires, and demands.
-This is why REBT developed over time to focus on USA, UOA, and ULA.
+This characteristic of acceptance is why REBT developed over time to focus on USA, UOA, and ULA.

 - However, preferences (the REBT replacement for demands) are still expectations and mild demands or desires for those expectations to come true.
 Preferences, being milder than demands, lead to mild forms of disappointment when they fail or are not fulfilled.